 █

-Mathematician Grace Hopper (b.1906) championed the use of English in composing tasks fed into electronic computers: “Manipulating symbols was fine for mathematicians but it was no good for data processors who were not symbol manipulators.
+Advocate for the use of English in composing tasks which in turn are fed into computers, electronic pioneer grace hopper (1906-1992) was mindful of translating mathematical notations into machinese: “Manipulating symbols was fine for mathematicians but it was no good for data processors, who were not symbol manipulators.
 If they are they become professional mathematicians, not data processors.
 It’s much easier for most people to write an English statement than it is to use symbols.
 So I decided data processors ought to be able to write their programs in English, and the computers would translate them into machine code.
-That was the beginning of COBOL (Common Business Oriented Language), a computer language for data processors.”
+That was the beginning of a computer language for data processors: Cobol (COmmon Business-Oriented Language).”

 ★